Mohs surgery is a highly specialized technique for treating skin cancer. Johns Hopkins dermatologic surgeon Elise Ng, M.D., explains the procedure.

 Why is Mohs surgery performed?

-Over the next hour, the specimen is frozen, sliced into very thin sections and processed onto glass slides by a Mohs histotechnician.
-The Mohs surgeon then examines the slides under the microscope to gauge the extent of the skin cancer and identify microscopic roots.
+The Mohs surgeon then examines the slides under the microscope to assess the extent of the skin cancer and identify microscopic roots.
 If tumor cells remain at any of the margins, the map is used to remove an additional tissue layer precisely at the area where cancer remains.
-This procedure continues until the tissue is cancer-free and allows normal, healthy, surrounding tissue to be spared.
+This procedure continues until the tissue is cancer-free, which spares the maximum amount of healthy surrounding tissue.

 Care After Mohs Surgery